issaceee/study-vault/Readings/Texts/Paper 3/*Form, Experiment, Genre.md

 	- Science and Form

 **Key conceptual hook**
-> Early Victorian experimentation works by overburdening form rather than breaking it.
+> The early Victorian novel experiments by **overburdening form**, trusting that narrative elasticity can hold social excess.

 ---